GustavoValkovich/medilogs/README.md

 # MediLogs

-MediLogs Lite is a patient and clinical history management application.
+MediLogs is a patient and clinical history management application.

 ## Features